 CARLTON FLEENOR(Major in Literary & Cultural Studies, Minor in Gender, Sexuality, and Women’s Studies) is the winner of the 2014 Dean’s Prize for Undergraduate Research.
 His paper, written for Professor Gul Ozyegin’s “Comparative Studies in Gender and Work” course is titled “Too Many Reasons Why: A Politically Situated Look at Gender, Media, and the Videogame Industry.”
 Fleenor argues that the intertwined nature of the videogame industry and the media that report on the industry must be considered when analyzing biases women face in the industry.
 Fleenor explores the underlying profit-driven motives that have caused the videogame media to devote increased coverage to the issue of women in the industry and goes on to assess women’s current role in the industry in view of feminist theory and challenges faced by women in STEM fields.

 Materials suitable for submission include term papers or other class assignments, independent study projects, and honors or thesis research.
 Undergraduate students may submit projects and papers between 8 and 12 pages in length; graduate students should submit between 15 and 35 pages.
-In addition, your full name, social security number, e-mail address, and the name of the instructor and class to which the work was originally submitted should appear on a separate cover sheet.
+In addition, your full name, e-mail address, and the name of the instructor and class to which the work was originally submitted should appear on a separate cover sheet.
 Materials for consideration should be submitted as an e-mail attachment to the Administrative Coordinator.
 Subject line should read: Dean's Prize: Last Name, First Name.